 \be \de' \geq \left(1 + \frac{(\de^2 -1)(1-\bt^2)}{(1-\ol{\bt}\de)^2}\right)^{1/2} \geq 5.42\cdot 10^4, \ee{sal1}

 \n or, as these authors write, ``the speed of the [quantum] influence would have to exceed that of light by at least {\sl four} orders of magnitude'' (my italics).
 In short:

 \n These authors' view is that ``a universally privileged frame would not contradict relativity'' and refer to \cite{bh93} to support this opinion.
-I have made some criticisms of this view above, and I shall come back to it more fully in the next section.\footnote{The question of loopholes in this experiment is discussed in \cite{kubz} and \cite{sbbgz}.}
+I have made some criticisms of this view above, and I shall come back to it more fully in \S 10 (d).\footnote{The question of loopholes in this experiment is discussed in \cite{kubz, sbbgz}.}

 In any case, in this experiment a point which deserves to be retained is that, {\sl even in the Earth's resting class}, the speed of the quantum influence has been estimated to be bigger than the speed of light by several orders of magnitude.